• Skip to main content

 • Brown rice syrup - Sweet flavor, great option as a corn syrup replacement.

-Don't forget to sift through your popcorn and pull out any unpopped kernels.
-You won't enjoy biting into one of those!
+1. Remember to remove unpopped kernels.
+Trust me, you won't enjoy biting into one of those!

 How do you keep caramel corn from getting soggy?

-To maintain your caramel corn's freshness it's important to keep it sealed in an airtight container.
-If you've stored it in a Ziploc bag, make sure you squeeze the air out.
+To maintain its freshness, it's important to keep candied popcorn sealed in an airtight container.
+If you use a Ziploc bag, be sure to squeeze the air out before sealing it.

 Why is my homemade caramel corn chewy?

-Chewy caramel corn is a result of too much caramel syrup or a caramel syrup that's too thick.
+Using too much caramel syrup or a caramel syrup that's too thick can cause your treat to be chewy.
 Heat your caramel syrup a bit longer to thin it out and help distribute evenly over your popcorn.

 • Snickerdoodle Cookies Recipe